varunmaitreya/Tutorials/UserGuide/Tutorial 1/Tutorial1.md

 The path (normally it should be _/data/scene_)is relative to the PADrend working directory.
 Check whether it exists and if not created it.
 Copy both, the .minsg and the .zip file, to the directory.

 ![Scene file location](figures/content_data_folder.png)

+## Load the scene
 Lets load the scene.
 Open PADrend.
 Go to the _file_ menu and choose _Load Scene..._.
 Select szene_1.minsg and hit _Confirm_.
 The scene will be loaded.